lyona77/Logseq.published/reproducible_research_guides/Reproducible_Research_in_R.md

 Use `stopifnot()` to flexibly check function arguments in R.

-## Data Analysis Reports with knitr

-Rmd files knitted into **HTML** reports.
+## Data Analysis Reports (.qmd, .Rmd) rendered/knitted into **HTML** reports.

--   Not for traditional publication purposes, but essential throughout the life stage of a research project.
+Not for traditional publication purposes, but essential throughout the life stage of a research project.

 Benefits over R scripts, word, and LaTeX: